open-quantum-safe/oqs-demos/openssh/USAGE.md

 Long story short: Thus far, no more algorithms may be enabled for this Docker image than described [here](https://github.com/open-quantum-safe/openssh/tree/OQS-OpenSSH-snapshot-2020-08#supported-algorithms).
 Find out **More details on the why** below.

 ### More details on the why
 It is not quite straight forward how to figure out what PQC algorithms are actually enabled, where to enable them and how.
 The supported algorithms in release `OQS-OpenSSH-snapshot-2020-08` (the one used when building this Docker image) are listed [in this section](https://github.com/open-quantum-safe/openssh/tree/OQS-OpenSSH-snapshot-2020-08#supported-algorithms).
 Be especially aware of the limitation for the signature algorithms, where only all L1 signature algorithms and all **Rainbow Classic** variants are enabled by default. **Classic** rainbow only, documentation has it slightly wrong there.
-This is already corrected in newer releases.
+This is corrected and clarified in more detail [in newer releases](https://github.com/open-quantum-safe/openssh#digital-signature).

 Enabling more algorithms would require changing [openssh/oqs_templates/generate.yml](https://github.com/open-quantum-safe/openssh/blob/OQS-master/oqs-template/generate.yml) according to [this documentation](https://github.com/open-quantum-safe/openssh/wiki/Using-liboqs-supported-algorithms-in-the-fork#code-generation).
 Additionally, you need to make sure that the algorithms are enabled in [liboqs](https://github.com/open-quantum-safe/liboqs) as well (see [here for more information](https://github.com/open-quantum-safe/liboqs/wiki/Customizing-liboqs#oqs_enable_kem_algoqs_enable_sig_alg)).
 Enabling more algorithms in `liboqs` can be done at Docker build time using the build option `LIBOQS_BUILD_DEFINES`.
-But enabling them in `OpenSSH` would require changing [openssh/oqs_templates/generate.yml](https://github.com/open-quantum-safe/openssh/blob/OQS-master/oqs-template/generate.yml) after checking out `openssh` in the [Dockerfile](https://github.com/open-quantum-safe/oqs-demos/tree/main/openssh/Dockerfile), and this is just not implemented at this moment in time.
+But enabling them in `OpenSSH` would require changing [openssh/oqs_templates/generate.yml](https://github.com/open-quantum-safe/openssh/blob/OQS-master/oqs-template/generate.yml) after checking out `openssh` in the [Dockerfile](https://github.com/open-quantum-safe/oqs-demos/tree/main/openssh/Dockerfile), and in this docker image this is just not implemented at this moment in time.

 ## Compatibility with standard SSH